 I’m cautiously optimistic.
 But, right now, there are still too many unknowns for me to recommend clients to commit resources to future large 100% in-person events.
 Hub-and-spoke format hybrid meetings look like a safer bet.
 Regardless, everyone in the meeting industry hopes that it will be safe to hold in-person meetings real soon.

-In the meantime, please don’t attack those of us in the industry who point out safety and ethical issues and consequences of prematurely scheduling in-person meetings.
+In the meantime, please don’t attack those of us in the industry who point out safety and ethical issues and the consequences of prematurely scheduling in-person meetings.
 We want them back too!
 We all miss them.